Introduction

 Foundation Rewards

-To bootstrap network liquidity and support long-term growth, the protocol distributes foundation-funded rewards through a Continuous Protocol Incentivization model.
+To bootstrap network liquidity and support long-term growth, the protocol distributes Foundation-funded rewards through a Continuous Protocol Incentivization model.

 - Stake-Based Allocation: Rewards also take into account a prover’s total stake (vault assets), ensuring that the distribution fairly considers the economic commitment provided to the network by the prover and their stakers.

-- Transparent Distribution: By verifying activity off-chain and settling rewards on-chain, the foundation ensures a transparent and fair distribution that rewards the most reliable participants.
+- Transparent Distribution: By verifying activity off-chain and settling rewards on-chain, the Foundation ensures a transparent and fair distribution that rewards the most reliable participants.

 The Proof Marketplace